Fallopia Russian Vine Mile a minute plant

 This climber is always described as very vigorous, in reality it can be rampant and hard to control.
 Ideal if you have large space or structure you want to cover, but it does come with a gardening health warning it grows quickly and will can easily outgrow it's welcome.

 In terms of how to grow Fallopia, it is very easy it is really a case of plant it and watch it grow.
 It is self supporting by its tendrils and when newly planted, like all new plants, water it well initially to ensure it does not dry out.
 Because it is so easy it is a green wheelbarrow plant.
 It will grow up to 12m which is around 40ft.
-Fallopia grows very fast and beware it may smother any other plants in its way.
+Fallopia grows very fast and beware as it may smother any other plants in its way.
 It belongs to pruning group 11 and can be pruned in the Spring.
-That said it would be hard work and optimistic to think it could be kept in by regular pruning.
+That said it would be hard work and optimistic to think it could be kept in check by regular pruning.
 Its size and fast growth means that it is a climber that you only plant if you really need this type of plant.
 I once inherited a Fallopia which grew over a not very well maintained out building, into which it quickly forced it's tendrils and within a short period of time the building became even less well maintained.
 The Russian Vine, in common with other vigorous climbing plants, can cause damage to structures.
 In my outbuilding it forced its way into cracks and did cause some damage.
 Equally if you have a structure that you want to try and hide, although deciduous, the Russian Vine will quickly do this.
 It can grow between 3-6 metres (10-20feet) per year.
 It is a woody climber which once established has very significant roots and thus not easy to remove if you decided its the wrong plant.

 Bear in mind also that it's other common name, is the 'Mile a Minute' plant and not for nothing is it also know as this.